Story

 George Hadfield’s history is puzzling, and his personality complex.
 He was immensely gifted; as a young man, he won every architecture prize the Royal Academy offered, including one which provided a stipend for four years of study in Italy.
 It was generally agreed he was the most promising young architect of his generation.

 But suddenly, back from Italy, he renounced his career in London and decided to emigrate to America.
 Nobody knows why, though the cause may have been an unhappy romance with the Countess of Chesterfield.
-No correspondence between them survives, but the countess did leave Hadfield fifteen hundred pounds in her will.
+No correspondence between them survives, but the countess did leave Hadfield 1500 pounds in her will.
 Their brief love affair probably took place just before his departure for America.

 The inspiration for Hadfield’s precipitate decision is not known.
-But when his close friend in London, John Trumbull, the American historical painter, recommended him for a job on the capitol building then being erected in Washington, he was responsive.
+But, when his close friend in London, John Trumbull, the American historical painter, recommended him for a job on the capitol building then being erected in Washington, he was responsive.
 Trumbull wrote Tobias Lear, secretary to General Washington, that he understood that Stephen Hallet, the superintendent of the work, had “fail’d to meet with that approbation which was expected,” and suggesting that Hallet be replaced by Hadfield.
-“Mr. [Benjamin] West, now President of the Royal Academy, [feels] that no young man in England possesses more perfectly the Theory of Civil Architecture than He does.”
+“Mr. [Benjamin] West, now president of the Royal Academy, [feels] that no young man in England possesses more perfectly the Theory of Civil Architecture than He does.”
 Trumbull concluded his letter: “I have taken the liberty to write this to you, because I have no acquaintance with either of the Commissioners [who were in charge of building the capital]… I will thankyou to mention the Subject to them… the Terms on which [Hadfield] is to be employ’d, & which I am authorised on his part to say, are not expected to be very high. …”

-Lear was delighted to receive Trumbull’s recommendation and
+Lear was delighted to receive Trumbull’s recommendation and not